Nasseredd/nasseredd.github.io/_teaching/index.md

 ## Algorithm Quality and Complexity (FR)![emoji](/images/automaton.png){:height="30px" width="30px"}
 ##### Bachelor in Computer Science, IUT Nancy Charlemagne - Université de Lorraine, 2023-2024.

+This course introduces students to the analysis of algorithms, focusing on understanding and evaluating their efficiency using mathematical techniques.
+Key topics include time complexity, asymptotic notations (O, Ω, Θ), and recurrence relations.
+Students will explore both theoretical and practical aspects through mathematical demonstrations and problem-solving sessions.
+The skills developed will enable students to apply these techniques when designing algorithms or evaluating their performance.